Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 I don't know when you will read this post, but as I write, Christmas is just days away.
 Now is certainly the time to think about a breakfast casserole!
 So is:

-- or any lazy weekend when you awake and want to share some kitchen love with your household
+You can also think about a morning casserole any lazy weekend when you awake and want to share some kitchen love with your household!

 Recipes Featured Here